bin-cli/bin-cli/CONTRIBUTING.md

 ### Man Pages

-The [man pages](https://bin-cli.github.io/bin-cli/bin.1.html) are generated from the Markdown files in the [src/](src/) folder.
-To test them:
+The [man pages](https://bin-cli.github.io/bin-cli/bin.1.html) are generated from the Markdown files in the [man/](man/) folder.
+To test them, run:

 ```bash
 bin/man bin